ru-fix/gradle-release-plugin/README.md

+gradle-release-plugin automate release procedure for gradle based projects.
+It automatically creates release branches, update project version in `gradle.properties` file and commit this update in dynamically created tag with autoincremented version.

 # Usages

 ## Plugin tasks

- * createReleaseBranch - creates new branch in local git repository, by default release-x.y.
-Asks user to provide major and minor version x.y
+ * createReleaseBranch - creates new branch in local git repository.
+By default base branch name is `/develop` and target branch name is `/release-x.y`.
+During execution command asks user to specify major and minor version `x.y`

- * createRelease - Search for existing tags in repository.
-Increment version, store in gradle.properties file.
-Then commit gradle.properties file with tag name into repository.
+ * createRelease - Search for existing tags in repository that name matches version template `x.y.z`.
+  Finds latest one.
+  Calculates new version by incrementing latest one.
+  Stores new version in `gradle.properties` file.
+  Commit `gradle.properties` file with new tag name `x.y.z+1` into repository.
   User should run createRelease task on one of release branches.
- Parameters: -Pgit.login=<git.login> -Pgit.password=<git.password>
+  Parameters: `-Pgit.login=<git.login>` `-Pgit.password=<git.password>`

 Configuration:
- * mainBranch: String - base branch name, by default - "develop"
+ * mainBranch: String - base branch name, by default - `/develop`
- * releaseBranchPrefix: String - prefix for release branch, by default - "releases/release-"
+ * releaseBranchPrefix: String - prefix for release branch, by default - `/releases/release-`

 ### How to use in projects build

+Add plugin to project gradle build script
 ```
 import org.gradle.kotlin.dsl.*
 import ru.fix.gradle.release.plugin.release.ReleaseExtension